Turning and turning in the widening gyre

 This morning, our mutual friend “I” dropped in for a visit.
 At one point, the three of us were sitting in the computer room and “E” commented about an email I’d gotten about my lost computer.

-When I said I hadn’t seen one and showed her there was none in my email on her computer, she got agitated, grabbed her keys and stormed out of the house.
+Instead, she grabbed her keys and stormed out of the house.
 I heard the car roar out the driveway a few moments later while “I” and I sat there in stunned silence.
-(I learned later that a voice mail message had been left for me on her phone.)
+(I learned later that a voice mail message had been left for me on her phone and she had forgotten to tell me about it.)

 Tears, tears and more tears on both sides.
 But not a word asking me to stay.
 I would have, had I been asked.